 Although cell animation still exists in some capacity, 3D animation is now the mainstream of all major shops in a wide variety of industries.
 Creating memorable, detailed characters takes creativity but also some serious technical skill.
 3D animation also gives tools that will help your creativity flow in new directions, enabling you to push your creative process towards building unique characters.

 Older methods have their charm, sure, but currently cannot compete with industry requirements.
 And it is only set to continue to grow as many businesses will require captivating mascots for their products and services.
 Being at the ready to meet their requirements with 3D animation will put you ahead of the pack.

 You want to work in Motion Picture Production

-3D animation plays a critical role in modern filmmaking.
+3D animation plays a critical role in modern filmmaking, as 3DGuy Reports.
 Storyboards are often still the first step in making a film, but after that teams of 3D animators step in.
 More and more movies incorporate 3D objects edited in via green screen into their film scenes.
 This has become a massive part of blockbuster Hollywood so if you are looking to get a job in the film industry 3D animation can take you there.